-5.5.
-Create a Security Alert System
+3.5 Create a Security Alert System

-During the attacks, the attackers realized that even if they were detected, there did not seem to be a way for an employee to alert other employees of a possible attack.
+During the attacks, the attackers realized that even if they were detected, there did not seem to be a way for a employee to alert other employees of a possible attack.
 This indicates that even if there was a compromise in the attack, the attack could continue with minimal changes.
 Essentially, a compromise would have only improved the attack, because the attackers would have learned what does not work.

-5.6.
-Social Engineering to Test Security Policies
+3.6 Social Engineering to Test Security Policies

 Social Engineering is the only conceivable method for testing security policies and their effectiveness.
-While many security assessments test the physical and electronical vulnerabilities, few vulnerability analyses study the human vulnerabilities inherent in users.
-It must be noted that only qualified and trustworthy people should perform these attacks.
+While many security assessments test the physical and electronical vulnerabilities, few vulnerability analyses study the human vulnerabilities inherint in users.
+It must be noted that only qualified and trust worthy people should perform these attacks.
 The above attack was accomplished by people trained within the U.S. Intelligence Community who were very familiar with computer security measures and countermeasures.